MartinLasek/Maya/README.md

-23.02.2017 | receives and displays random photo 25.02.2017 | collection view with sent photos in gallery view 27.02.2017 | collection view with received photos in gallery view
+23.02.2017 | receives and displays random photo 25.02.2017 | collection view with sent photos in gallery view 27.02.2017 | collection view with received photos in gallery view 16.03.2017 | implement tableview in wishlist view
- | set optional username
- | implement tableview in wishlist view
  | add wish to wishlis
  | vote wish up/down
+ | set optional username

 ### Licence
 **This is going to be a free App.
 You are not allowed to publish it as your own to the AppStore.**